ECT: Scientific methodology gone wrong

 Pearl (the Turing prize-winner) pioneer of modern causation thinking, has said ‘Causality is the key: there is no way of doing science without causality, it is the sine qua non for all understanding and progress’ [28-30].

 Solomon states ; ‘Emphasis on EBM has eclipsed other necessary research methods in medicine, even those methods necessary for its own development and application.
 Clinical research requires an engagement with basic theory (e.g. physiological, genetic, biochemical) and a range of empirical techniques such as bedside observation, laboratory and animal studies.’

 Berwick, the founder of the leading organization for quality improvement in healthcare (an EBM-centric organisation), says ‘we have overshot the mark with EBM and created an intellectual hegemony that excludes other important research methods from recognition.’ — thank you Berwick, I have used similar words myself in a previous commentary.

 Sir Michael Rawlins in his Harveian Oration argued that: ‘the notion that evidence can be reliably placed in hierarchies [as all guidelines do] is illusory … striking effects can be discerned without the need for RCTs*… the findings of RCTs should be extrapolated with caution.’
 Of RCTs he says, ‘Yet the technique has important limitations of which four are particularly troublesome: the null hypothesis, probability, generalisability, and resource implications.’

 *He agrees with Sir Austin Bradford Hill (of fame in the smoking-cancer saga) who long ago expressed the opinion that statistics and randomisation were unnecessary unless the effects being sought were small.

-If that does not persuade you to think twice about EBM’s claims and dominance, then your credibility as a scientific thinker may be called into question.
+If that does not persuade you to think twice about RCTs, and EBM’s claims and dominance, then your credibility as a scientific thinker should be called into question.

 ‘I requiem meam doleat.’